masalabs/MASA.EShop/README.md

 }
 ```

-> The `ServiceBase` class (like ControllerBase) provided by `MASA.BuildingBlocks` is used to define Service class (like Controller), maintains the route registry in the constructor.
+> The `ServiceBase` class (like ControllerBase) provided by `Masa.BuildingBlocks` is used to define Service class (like Controller), maintains the route registry in the constructor.
 The `AddServices(builder)` method will auto register all the service classes to DI.
 Service inherited from ServiceBase is `similar to singleton pattern`.
 Such as `Repostory`, should be injected with the `FromService`.

 #### Dapr

-The official Dapr implementation, MASA.Contrib references the Event section.
+The official Dapr implementation, Masa.Contrib references the Event section.

 More Dapr content reference: https://docs.microsoft.com/zh-cn/dotnet/architecture/dapr-for-net-developers/